 ABCL

-Armed Bear Common Lisp (aka ABCL) is a Common Lisp implementation that runs on a Java Virtual Machine.
-It includes a compiler to Java bytecodes, and allows access to Java libraries from Common Lisp.
+Armed Bear Common Lisp (aka ABCL) is a Common Lisp implementation that runs on a Java Virtual Machine; ABCL 1.9.2 was released in June 2023.
+It includes an integrated compiler to Java bytecodes, and allows access to Java libraries from Common Lisp.

 Armed Bear Common Lisp is distributed under the GNU GPL with Classpath exception.
 It was originally created as a component of the Armed Bear J editor, where it serves as an extension language (rather like Emacs Lisp for Emacs).
 It is now maintained as a standalone implementation.

-ABCL runs quite well with SLIME, which allows you to run ABCL from within Emacs.
+ABCL runs quite well with SLIME, which allows you to connect to an ABCL process from within Emacs.

 Portability